goh-joshua/tp/docs/UserGuide.md

 **Parameters:**

-- `n/NAME`: Full name of the athlete to delete (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter)
+- `n/NAME`: Full name of the athlete to delete (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter; maximum of 50 characters)
-- `s/SPORT`: Sport of the athlete to delete (spaces allowed, case-insensitive; alphabetic characters only)
+- `s/SPORT`: Sport of the athlete to delete (spaces allowed, case-insensitive; alphabetic characters only; maximum of 50 characters)

 **Examples:**